AdobeDocs/experience-platform.en/help/destinations/ui/ad-hoc-activation-ui.md

 ---
-title: Activate audience segments on-demand to batch destinations using the Experience Platform UI
+title: (Beta) Activate audience segments on-demand to batch destinations using the Experience Platform UI
 type: Tutorial
 description: Learn how to activate audience segments on-demand to batch destinations using the Experience Platform UI.
 hide: true
 hidefromtoc: true
 ---
-# Activate audience segments on-demand to batch destinations using the Experience Platform UI
+# (Beta) Activate audience segments on-demand to batch destinations using the Experience Platform UI

+>[!IMPORTANT]
+>
+>The activate on-demand option in Adobe Experience Platform Destination SDK is currently in Beta.
+The documentation and functionality are subject to change.

 >[!IMPORTANT]
 >